subutai-io/installers/windows/README.md

 # How to install
 Run installer w/Administrative privileges on fresh Windows 7-eng/8/10 x64 machine </br>
-Wait until installation process finish install </br>
+Wait until installation process finishes install </br>
 After installation finished You will see SubutaiTray login form, log in with Your Hub account, SubutaiTray icon will appear in Windows tray. </br>
 Right click on the SubutaiTray icon to open menu.
 Now You can open management dashbord with Launch->Launch to SS console menu.</br>